PacificRebel/PacificRebel/README.md

 ## Full Stack / Front End Developer with TV news background 🎬

 ### I'm a full stack developer, a recent graduate of the Makers bootcamp in London and journalist at Channel 4 News.
 I'm particularly excited about front end work, especially building beautiful, user-friendly apps and immersive scrollytelling pages.
-I'm currently building different types of apps with React and Gatsby, for example a couple of API call apps (my portfolio, and New York Times top story app)  and I'm really interested in the SEO and responsive web design opportunities Gatsby offers.
+I'm currently building different types of apps with React and Gatsby, for example a couple of API call apps (my portfolio, and New York Times top story app and one which shows Finnish Covid-19 data)  and I'm really interested in the SEO and responsive web design opportunities Gatsby offers.

 I love it when something small I've built elicits reactions of wonder from those I demo it to!
 For example, I've recently built and deployed